paprikka/obsidian-eleventy/src/notes/2-2-2 Project Scoping Technique.md

 > It reminds me of the [3-3-3 Rule for Rescue Dogs](<../3-3-3 Rule for Rescue Dogs>), but imagine that you're replacing dogs with... idea puppies!

-Edit: Jordi published a [talk](https://vimeo.com/865555649) about his approach on Vimeo.
+Edit: Jordi!!! published a [talk](https://vimeo.com/865555649) about his approach on Vimeo.
 I haven't watched it yet, so please consider the note below a weird cousin of his idea (probably very similar).

 ## 2-2-2 101